 Julie Huneycutt has worked in the non-profit world for over 20 years.
 She has been the Director of Hope Coalition since 2014.
 In 2010, after losing her 20 year-old daughter to an opioid overdose, she and her husband founded Anna’s Hope, a fund dedicated to raising awareness about prescription drug misuse.
 Since then, she has been active both locally and regionally, appearing on multiple news shows, speaking at addiction conferences, civic, political, and social clubs sharing a story of hope while emphasizing the dangers of substance misuse.
 Julie has a BS in Psychology from NC State University, a certificate of Non-profit management from Duke University and a certificate in Fundraising Management from Indiana University.
-She is a graduate of the Community Anti-Drug Coalitions of America (CADCA) National Coalition Academy and has been an appointee to the Juvenile Crime Prevention Council.
-Julie is a former president of the Hendersonville Rotary Club and serves on the board of Pavillon International.
+She is a graduate of the Community Anti-Drug Coalitions of America (CADCA) National Coalition Academy and has been an appointee to the Juvenile Crime Prevention Council as well as an appointee to a NC state legislative task force on sentencing reforms for drug convictions.
+Julie is a former president of the Hendersonville Rotary Club, is the 2023 Athena Leadership Award recipient and serves on the board of Pavillon International.

 Ashley Polk has worked in the field of law for six years and is a native of Henderson County.
 She is a certificated paralegal through the South College ABA approved paralegal program, and a member of Lambda Epsilon Chi.